Need additional funds beyond scholarships and federal aid?

 - The application process for a private student loan is between you and the lender: UAH is not involved in the initial application process.

 - As part of the application process, the lender will do a credit check.
 If you have not built a credit history, or if your credit rating is low, the lender will require you to have a credit-worthy co-signer.
-Adding a credit worthy cosigner will help increase the chances for approval, and could lower the interest rate on the loan.
+Adding a co-signer will help increase the chances for approval, and could lower the interest rate on the loan.

 - Most lenders provide an online application process.
 However, some lenders may require additional documentation (such as a Self-Certification form) and signatures.
 Be sure to react promptly to any requests for information or signatures from your lender in order to keep the application process moving.